-Victor Linell is a Managing Member of the Management Company and the General Partner and shares responsibility for research and the overall investment process with Mr. Bloomstone.
-Mr. Linell worked in the financial services industry for 24 years before forming the Management Company in November 2002.
+Victor Linell is a Managing Member of Cross Shore and shares responsibility for research and the overall investment process with Mr. Bloomstone.
+Mr. Linell worked in the financial services industry for 24 years before forming Cross Shore in November 2002.
 From 1987 until 2002, he was a principal at Sanford C. Bernstein & Co., Inc. (“Bernstein”), where he was responsible for institutional equity research sales for many of Bernstein’s largest accounts, including Fidelity Management and Research Co., Wellington Management Co., Massachusetts Financial Services Inc. and State Street Research and Management Co.
-Prior to joining Bernstein, Mr. Linell was a vice president and financial advisor with Shearson Lehman American Express.
-He started his career at Price Waterhouse where he was a CPA in the audit and tax division.
+Prior to joining Bernstein, Mr. Linell was a Vice President and financial advisor with Shearson Lehman American Express.
+He started his career at Price Waterhouse, where he was a CPA in the audit and tax division.
 Mr. Linell received his B.S. in accounting from the University of Maryland.

-Benjamin Bloomstone is a Managing Member of the Management Company and the General Partner and shares responsibility for research and the overall investment process with Mr. Linell.
+Benjamin Bloomstone is a Managing Member of Cross Shore and shares responsibility for research and the overall investment process with Mr. Linell.
 Mr. Bloomstone worked in the financial services industry for 24 years before joining Cross Shore in March 2003.
-From 1989 until 2003, he was a managing director and equity product manager at Credit Suisse First Boston, where he was responsible for institutional equity research sales in the Boston area.
+From 1989 until 2003, he was a Managing Director and equity product manager at Credit Suisse First Boston, where he was responsible for institutional equity research sales in the Boston area.
 Prior to joining Credit Suisse First Boston, Mr. Bloomstone was a principal with Bernstein in the institutional sales area.
-He started his career at Price Waterhouse where he was a CPA in the audit and tax division.
+He started his career at Price Waterhouse, where he was a CPA in the audit and tax division.
 Mr. Bloomstone received his B.S. in accounting from the State University of New York at Albany.

-Steve Togher joined Cross Shore Capital Management, LLC in September, 2014 as Director of Research.
-Prior to joining Cross Shore, Mr. Togher had over 16 years of experience in the field of alternative investments where he has had direct responsibility for portfolio management, risk management, manager due diligence and operations.
-Prior to joining our firm, Mr. Togher was the Director of Research and Co-Chair of the Investment Committee for 6800 Capital, an alternative investment advisor specializing in multi-manager funds.
+Steve Togher joined Cross Shore in September 2014 as Director of Research.
+Prior to joining Cross Shore, Mr. Togher had over 16 years of experience in the field of alternative investments, where he has had direct responsibility for portfolio management, risk management, manager due diligence and operations.
+Before joining Cross Shore, Mr. Togher was the Director of Research and Co-Chair of the Investment Committee for 6800 Capital, an alternative investment advisor specializing in multi-manager funds.
 At 6800, he oversaw manager due diligence and product development.
-Before his work at 6800, he was a Managing Director at Fortigent, LLC, where he oversaw their alternative investment platform and the use of hedge fund and other non-traditional investments in client portfolios.
+Before his work at 6800 Capital, he was a Managing Director at Fortigent, LLC, where he oversaw their alternative investment platform and the use of hedge fund and other non-traditional investments in client portfolios.
 He was responsible for manager search and selection, research and analysis, ongoing due diligence and risk management.
 In addition, he chaired the firm’s Portfolio Management Oversight Committee.
-Mr. Togher earned a Bachelor of Arts degree in Computer Information Systems and a MBA (Finance) from Bernard Baruch College, where he also served as an Adjunct Lecturer in the Department of Mathematics.
+Mr. Togher earned a Bachelor of Arts degree in Computer Information Systems and an MBA (Finance) from Bernard Baruch College, where he also served as an Adjunct Lecturer in the Department of Mathematics.
 He holds the Chartered Alternative Investment Analyst (CAIA) designation.
 Mr. Togher was made a Partner at Cross Shore in January 2017.

-Neil Kuttner is a Managing Member of the Management Company and the General Partner and serves as chief operations officer, with responsibility for finance, operations and compliance.
-Mr. Kuttner worked in the financial services industry for 24 years before forming the Management Company in November 2002.
-From 1982 through 2001, he was employed by Bernstein as a principal, holding positions of chief financial officer and treasurer.
+Neil Kuttner is a Managing Member of Cross Shore and serves as Chief Operations Officer, with responsibility for finance and operations.
+Mr. Kuttner worked in the financial services industry for 24 years before forming Cross Shore in November 2002.
+From 1982 through 2001, he was employed by Bernstein as a principal, holding positions of Chief Financial Officer and Treasurer.
 After the sale of Bernstein to Alliance Capital in 2000, he worked on a number of special assignments for the combined company as well as teaching tax planning at Lehman College.
 Mr. Kuttner began his career at Coopers and Lybrand as a CPA and supervising auditor.
 Mr. Kuttner earned a B.A. in economics from City College of New York and a masters degree in business administration from the Wharton School.

-Kevin Hurd joined Cross Shore Capital Management, LLC in January 2016 as Director of Marketing & Investor Relations.
-Prior to joining Cross Shore, Mr. Hurd had worked in the alternative investments industry for the past 16 years and held similar roles at Little Harbor Advisors and Alkeon Capital Management before joining our firm.
-Prior to that, he was Director of Hedge Fund Product Management at Citigroup where he oversaw product origination and distribution for Citi’s “HedgeForum” platform.
+Kevin Hurd joined Cross Shore in January 2016 as Director of Marketing & Investor Relations.
+Prior to joining Cross Shore, Mr. Hurd had worked in the alternative investments industry for 16 years and held similar roles at Little Harbor Advisors and Alkeon Capital Management.
+Prior to that, he was Director of Hedge Fund Product Management at Citigroup, where he oversaw product origination and distribution for Citi’s “HedgeForum” platform.
 Mr. Hurd began his career within the alternative investments group at Oppenheimer Asset Management.
-He received his MBA in Finance & Economics at New York University’s Stern School of Business and his BSc in Business Management at the College of New Jersey.
+He received his MBA in Finance and Economics at New York University’s Stern School of Business and his BSc in Business Management at the College of New Jersey.

-The Cross Shore Discovery Fund is distributed by Unified Financial Securities, LLC (Member FINRA).
-You may research the Distributor, Unified Financial Securities, LLC using FINRA’s BrokerCheck at: http://brokercheck.finra.org/
+The Cross Shore Discovery Fund is distributed by Ultimus Fund Distributors, LLC (Member FINRA).
+You may research the Distributor, Ultimus Fund Distributors, LLC using FINRA’s BrokerCheck at: http://brokercheck.finra.org/

 Investors should carefully consider the investment objectives, risks, charges and expenses of the Cross Shore Discovery Fund.
 This and other important information about the Fund is contained in the prospectus, which can be obtained at www.crossshorefunds.com or by calling 844-300-7828.
 The prospectus should be read carefully before investing.